 - Immediately after creating a new webpart project, remove the Webpart1 folder completely.

-- Add new web part to the project by right clicking on the project and selecting new item from the context menu.
+- Add the new web part to the project by right-clicking on the project and selecting the new item from the context menu.

 - In the Add new item dialog box select Sharepoint from categories and Select Web Part from templates.